 If you’re considering buying your very first boat then it may make sense to start off with a used and inexpensive boat, and work your way up.
 For many first time buyers they look for something uncomplicated to handle, spacious enough for all the family, in good condition, and easy to maintain.
 The good news is that there are many used boats on the market which tick all of these boxes and have price tags which are manageable.
 Before deciding on a budget for your boat, it’s important to do your homework and calculate the running costs, too.
 There are berthing fees to pay, maintenance, fuel, and insurance to name a few.
 See our guide to budgeting for a boat and work out what fits comfortably within your financial situation.

-All the prep work done, and it’s time to start looking for your boat.
+All the prep work is done, and it’s time to start looking for your boat?
 There are many ways to find your next boat but one of the most instant and competitive is to use online boat marketplaces such as Rightboat.com.
 Enter your search parameters including geographical location, budget and type and style of boat and start browsing.
 While the term ‘affordable’ means many things to many people, for the purposes of this article we’re looking at boats which are under £20,000/$27,000.

 Cabin Cruiser Power Boats

-Sport fishing Boats
+Sport Fishing Boats